CDAT/vcdat/source/dev_testing.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Parameterizing tests is one of the easiest ways to write tests that cover a large range of cases.
-The CalculatorTest.jsx file contains several example of this for reference.
+The CalculatorTest.jsx file contains several examples of this for reference.
 Here is a simple example of what a parameterized test might look like:

 .. code:: javascript